purcellconsult/Cracking-Python-Bootcamp/coding projects/readme.md

 The focal point of object oriented programming is to model real world objects, so let’s utilize python to model a virtual ATM machine.
 Here are the functionalities that we’ll implement in a class called ATM:

 **deposit()**: Adds money to an account.
 The maximum amount the customer can add is $1000 USD, and there should be a condition in place that checks for edge cases.
 For example, a ValueError() exception should be raised if a customer tries to deposit a negative amount.

 **withdrawal()**: Withdraws money from an account.
 The maximum amount that can be withdrew is $500, and like with the deposit method, edge cases should be checked.
+To generate timestamps for the deposit() and withdrawl() methods, use the builtin datetime class: https://docs.python.org/3/library/datetime.html

 **check_balance()**: Returns the current balance in the account.